ISO 9001:2015 Certification Process: Expert Insights

 Achieve Process Improvement

-Implementing the procedures creates opportunities for process improvement.
-Empower staff to redesign their work processes along the new ISO 9001 requirements.
-This will create motivation, lead to improved processes, and the ISO procedures will be adopted almost automatically.
+Implementing these procedures presents an opportunity for process improvement.
+Empower your staff to redesign their work processes to align with the new ISO 9001 requirements.
+This approach fosters motivation, leads to enhanced processes, and facilitates the automatic adoption of ISO procedures.

-Teams start by visualizing their existing work processes through process maps on a white board.
-These flowcharts will help to identify how different functions interconnect, and where bottlenecks, repetition, and delays occur.
-Once there is consensus on improvements, the redesigned workflows should be documented.
+Teams can initiate this by visually mapping their existing work processes on a whiteboard, using flowcharts to identify interconnections between different functions and pinpointing bottlenecks, repetition, and delays.
+Once a consensus on improvements is reached, the redesigned workflows should be documented.

 Keep Records